U.S. Curling Team Beats Russian Athletes To Kick Off Pyeongchang Olympics

 The first meaningful competition in the 2018 Olympics brought an appearance by the Olympic mascot Soohorang.
 And as play began inside the arena, the Olympic torch was making its way through streets nearby, destined to arrive at Olympic Stadium for the opening ceremony that will be held Friday night in Pyeongchang (Friday morning in the U.S.).

 The Winter Olympics run through Feb.
-25, and curling has one of the longest competition schedules at the games.
+25, and curling has one of the longest competition schedules at the Winter Olympics.